bluehen-tech/ud-dssa-website/docs/APPLICATION_TRACKING_GUIDE.md

 ### Test as Regular User

 1. Sign in with @udel.edu email
-2. Upload a resume on the Opportunities page
+2. Attach a resume to the opportunity you're interested in
-3. Click "Apply Now" on an opportunity
+3. Click "Apply Now" on that opportunity
 4. See the "Applied" badge appear
 5. Try to apply again (should be prevented)
 6. Click "Withdraw Application" to test withdrawal